 What is the role of parent/teacher chaperones in the programme?

-It is our belief that the involvement and participation of your parent/teacher chaperones is essential and most beneficial.
+We believe that the involvement and participation of your parent/teacher chaperones is essential and most beneficial.

 Capernwray Outdoor Education Guests